wpmetabox/docsv2/docs/fields/autocomplete.md

 import Screenshots from '@site/src/components/Screenshots';
 import Choice from '../_parts/_choice.md';

 The autocomplete field creates a simple text input with autocomplete feature.
-You are able to select multiple values from the predefined list.
+You can select multiple values from the predefined list.

 This field uses jQuery UI library to perform the autocomplete action.